 Zabor, Rafi, The Bear Comes Home, 1998, 484 pages (We spent most of the lively discussion--to the sounds of jazz CDs-- on the first question: "Why a bear?"
 Is he a metaphor? a literary device? really a man?)

-To the Mandel/Shultz Maven's Nest
+To the Mandel Maven's Nest

 Comments, corrections, additions, questions welcome!
 Contact Nora Lee Mandel at mandelshultz@yahoo.com